camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/put-activate-suspend-by-id.html.md

   </tr>
   <tr>
     <td>suspended</td>
     <td>A <code>Boolean</code> value which indicates whether to activate or suspend a given job definition.
-When the value is set to <code>true</code>, then the given job definition will be suspended and when the value is set to <code>false</code>, then the given job definition will be activated.</td>
+When the value is set to <code>true</code>, the given job definition will be suspended and when the value is set to <code>false</code>, the given job definition will be activated.</td>
   </tr>
   <tr>
     <td>includeJobs</td>
     <td>A <code>Boolean</code> value which indicates whether to activate or suspend also all jobs of the given job definition.
-When the value is set to <code>true</code>, then all jobs of the provided job definition will be activated or suspended and when the value is set to <code>false</code>, then the suspension state of all jobs of the provided job definition will not be updated.</td>
+When the value is set to <code>true</code>, all jobs of the provided job definition will be activated or suspended and when the value is set to <code>false</code>, the suspension state of all jobs of the provided job definition will not be updated.</td>
   </tr>
   <tr>
     <td>executionDate</td>
     <td>The date on which the given job definition will be activated or suspended.
 If null, the suspension state of the given job definition is updated immediately.
-The date must have the format <code>yyyy-MM-dd'T'HH:mm:ss</code>, so for example <code>2013-01-23T14:42:45</code> is valid.</td>
+The date must have the format <code>yyyy-MM-dd'T'HH:mm:ss</code>, e.g., <code>2013-01-23T14:42:45</code>.</td>
   </tr>
 </table>